Chapter 13 Asymptotes-I

 Thus, m is infinite.
 So, it does not have oblique asymptote.
 The only asymptote is x=1.

-Also, y, when x, So, no asymptotes parallel to x-axis.
+Also, y \rightarrow \infty, when x \rightarrow \infty, So, no asymptotes parallel to x-axis.

 So all asymptotes of the equation are,